MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-build-data.md

 # Tutorial: Build a clustering model in R with SQL machine learning services

-In part two of this three-part tutorial series, you'll build a K-Means model in R to perform clustering.
+In part two of this four-part tutorial series, you'll build a K-Means model in R to perform clustering.
 In the next part of this series, you'll deploy this model in a SQL database with SQL Database Machine Learning Services.

 In this article, you'll learn how to: